egonolieux/personal-conventions/languages/c-sharp.md

     }
     ```

-- Order class members by their type: constants, static readonly fields, readonly fields, fields, static constructor, constructors, events, properties and methods.
+- Order class members by their type: constants, static readonly fields, (readonly) fields, static constructor, constructors, events, properties and methods.
 A blank line must be used between members.
 Constants, static readonly fields, readonly fields and fields can be declared without using blank lines, unless one or more members of the same type span multiple lines.

     ```cs
     public const int Age = 25;